 What is rolling settlement?

 A rolling settlement is one in which the settlement is made in the successive days of the trade.
-In a rolling settlement, trades are settled in T+2 days, which means deals are settled by the second working day.
+In a rolling settlement, trades are settled in T+1 day, which means deals are settled by the second working day.
 This excludes Saturday and Sunday, bank holidays and exchange holidays.
 So, if a trade is conducted on a Wednesday, it will be settled by Friday.
 Similarly, if you buy a stock on Friday, the broker immediately deducts the total cost of investment from your account the same day, but you receive the shares on Tuesday.
 The settlement day is also the day you become the shareholder of record.

 The settlement day is essential for those investors who are looking to earn dividends.
 If the buyer wishes to receive a dividend from the company, then he must settle the trade before the record date for a profit.